The Raven Cycle: Glendower

 Glendower is the Welsh king that allegedly saved Gansey's life seven years before the story takes place.
-Throughout the story, the characters talk about and refer Glendower, even though they do not directly interact with him.
-If the teenagers find Glendower and wake him up, they believe he will grant them a favor.
-It is later revealed in The Raven King, that Gansey did not hear Glendower's voice when he died, but Noah's.
+Throughout the story, the characters talk about and refer to Glendower, even though they do not directly interact with him.
+If the teenagers find Glendower and wake him, they believe he will grant them each a favor.
+It is later revealed in The Raven King that Gansey did not hear Glendower's voice when he died, but Noah's instead.

 Other characters

 The Psychics

 At 300 Fox Way, a multitude of psychics come into play, including Orla, Neeve, Persephone, Calla, and Jimi.
-These women all use their abilities to help the group of teenagers find their way to Glendower, as well as using their abilities to make a living.
+These women all use their abilities to help the group of teenagers find their way to Glendower, as well as a way to make a living.

 Neeve

 Neeve is Maura's half-sister.
 She is a commercial psychic and TV show host.
 She is morally ambiguous and it is never quite clear whose side she's on.
+She is killed by Piper's demon after attempting to contact 300 Fox Way.

 Persephone

-Persephone is Maura and Calla's best friend and lives at 300 Fox Way.
+Persephone is Maura and Calla's best friend, and she lives at 300 Fox Way.
 She is good at seeing vague details and tends to be a bit disconnected from the physical world around her.
 In Blue Lily Lily Blue, she begins tutoring Adam and teaching him how to use his newfound powers.
 She often acts as the middle ground between Calla and Maura.
 She is overall an otherworldly person.
+She dies after attempting to locate Maura.